Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: CONCLUSIONS

 The QFP also provides isolation from the low-$Q$ resonator that enables the fast readout speed.
 We have shown that the qubit lifetime does not degrade even as the qubit frequency is tuned to within $40$ MHz of the lossy resonator, confirming that the QFP protects the qubit from Purcell decay.
-It is important to note that, since the frequency of the resonator is shifted by DC flux from the QFP, the qubit and resonator need not be proximate in frequency space to perform high-fidelity readout.
-This provides a clear path to faster readout by keeping the qubit-resonator detuning large and increasing feedline coupling to the resonator.
+It is important to note that, since the frequency of the resonator is shifted by dc flux from the QFP, the qubit and resonator need not be proximate in frequency space to perform high-fidelity readout.